Modern and Medieval Languages (MML) at Cambridge

 Most graduates use their languages in their work, and all build on the many skills developed during their degree.
 Our graduates find an array of different jobs are open to them.
-Recent destinations include the BBC World Service, international law firms, UNICEF in Islamabad, and KPMG.
+Recent destinations include the BBC World Service, international law firms, UNICEF, and KPMG.

-For a small number, the degree is more directly vocational: they become professional linguists (translators or interpreters), usually after further specialised training.
+For a small number, the degree is more directly vocational: they become professional linguists (language teachers, translators or interpreters), usually after further specialised training.
 Further information on what our graduates go on to do is available on the Faculty website.

 Want to study more than two languages?

 In the second and fourth years, you can choose to take an introductory course in a language and culture you haven’t studied before.
-The languages currently on offer are Catalan, Dutch, Neo-Latin, Polish, Portuguese and Ukrainian.
+The languages currently on offer are Catalan, Dutch, modern Greek, Neo-Latin, Polish, Portuguese and Ukrainian.